 The Battle over SCTV: Copyright and Fair Use

+Since I began this campaign, I have done a fair amount of research into copyright.
 The problem is that the definition of fair use is a complex one, not easy to define.
 Even today, the debate as to just exactly what constitutes a "fair use" is not always easy to determine.
-When SCTV would use music in the series by say, Randy Newman, since the music was used in a parody, then on the surface it would seem that SCTV does indeed have the right to use the music under "fair use" practices.
+When SCTV would use music in the series by say, Randy Newman, since the music was used in what seems to be a parody, then on the surface it would seem that SCTV does have the right to use the music under "fair use" practices.

 Section 107 of the Copyright Act lists the incidents under which someone may use someone else's work under copyright law, such as parody, criticism, comment, news reporting, teaching, scholarship, and research.
 The copyright act also lists four factors to be considered when deciding if indeed the use of the content owner's work is considered "fair use".